newjersey/navigator.business.nj.gov/web/roadmaps/tasks/form-business-entity.md

 - Business description
 - Business address (this may be a home address if you are a home-based business)
 - `Registered agent|registered-agent`
-- Payment credit card or E-check
+- Credit card or E-check payment

 After you complete this task, you will have:
 - `Entity ID|entity-id`